Aim of this guidance

 “For roles that are exempt from the Rehabilitation of Offenders Act, we ask applicants to disclose any convictions and cautions that would not currently by filtered by the DBS.

-The GDPR means you must explain the purpose and lawful basis for asking – in essence, why you’re asking.
-Our guidance for employers can help you identify a purpose and lawful basis.
+The GDPR means you must explain the purpose and lawful basis for asking – in essence, why you’re asking (learn more about data protection and criminal records here).
+For example, if you ask those you offer a position to, you could say:

 “The successful candidate/s will be asked about relevant criminal records as part of pre-recruitment checks.
 If a relevant criminal record is disclosed we will ensure and open and fair discussion takes place before making a final offer.
 Failure to disclose information that is then later revealed on the relevant criminal record check could lead to withdrawal of an offer of employment.
 After receiving a criminal record certificate, we will discuss any matters revealed that have not been previously addressed, before reconsidering the conditional offer of employment. “